#docs #guides #Setup #JavaScript #Node #NPM #TypeScript

 You also need to identify your logged in user.
 Instead of <YOUR_USER_IDENTIFIER>, pass in any string that uniquely identifies your user, such as an email address.
 It will be cryptographically anonymized with a hash function.

-If can’t specify a user identifer at initialization, you can set it later by setting td.clientUser.
+If can’t specify a user identifier at initialization, you can set it later by setting td.clientUser.

 Please note that td.signal is an async function that returns a promise.

-See the source code for a full list of availble options acepted by the TelemetryDeck constructor.
+See the source code for a full list of available options accepted by the TelemetryDeck constructor.

 Sending Signals